 Driving is on the right with overtaking on the left.
 Some of the local driving leaves a lot to be desired, and you should exercise caution when driving in Croatia.
 That said, it is no more or less dangerous than other parts of Europe.

 Seat-belts are compulsory, and the use of mobile phones while driving is banned.
-The police have announced that it will be stepping up enforcement of these recently.
+The police are quite diligent in enforcement of these, especially during the high tourist season, when there is more traffic in general.

 The motorway speed limit is 130 km/h, and it is 90 km/h on national roads, and 50 km/h in urban areas.
 Stick to the limits, as the Croatian police are often out and about.

-Winter tyres and headlights during the day are requirements from November 15 to April 15.
+Winter tyres and headlights during the day are requirements during winter months, from around November 15 to April 15.

 The emergency number of the Croatian Automobile Associations (HAK) is 987.

 Croatia’s motorways are shiny new and very expensive.
-And sadly, for the most part, they are rather empty apart from the peak tourist season.
+And sadly, for the most part, those new sections are rather empty apart from the peak tourist season.

 Toll prices are expensive and are payable in kuna or by credit card.
 Non-residents may also pay in euro.
 The price one way from Zagreb to Split is 200 kuna, for example, and the prices are reduced by 10% in winter.
 To work out the costs of your trip, there is an interactive motorway map and toll calculator.

-If you plan to be a regular motorway user, you can apply for the ETC (Electronic Toll Collection) scheme, which has the dual benefit of offering a discount on toll prices, as well as a separate toll booth.
+If you plan to be a regular motorway user, you can apply for the ETC (Electronic Toll Collection) scheme, which has the dual benefit of offering a discount on toll prices, as well as a separate toll booth (the special booth will be marked as ENC).
 This is usually less busy.
 The downside is that the service is a prepaid one.
 To learn more about the ETC system, find out if it is for you.

 As one would expect for a major tourist destination, Croatia has a wide selection of car rental options.
 Cars can be rented from airports and delivered to hotels, and the concept of one-way rental is commonplace.